southwick-associates/salicprep/github_vignettes/r-on-server.md

 ### Reintalling

 It's possible that something could go wrong with the R installation, and you'll want to start fresh.
 Fortunately this is very easy (and fast).
 Make sure to copy the Renviron.site and Rprofile.site documented above and then simply delete the relevant R version directory.
-Then you can [download R](https://cran.r-project.org/bin/windows/base/) and install to the E:/ drive.
-Just place the site files under ./etc/ and you are good to go.
+Then you can [download R](https://cran.r-project.org/bin/windows/base/) and install to `E:/Program Files/R/`.
+Just place the site files under `./etc/` and you are good to go.

 ### Updating

 Similar to reinstalling, but no deletion is required.
-Simply point to E:/Program Files/R/ during install and the new version should be placed alongside existing R versions.
+Simply point to `E:/Program Files/R/` during install and the new version should be placed alongside existing R versions.
+Then copy over the site files from the previous version.